Portugal Visa Types: The Definitive Guide

-In the meantime, you have some other possible options that may be helpful in providing you with a way to live in Portugal.
+You have a few possible options that may be helpful in providing you with a way to live in Portugal.

 Here are six ways that you could get a visa or a residency permit in Portugal:

-You need to prove that you are working with or planning to work with Portuguese companies in order to apply for the Self-Employment Visa in Portugal.
+You need to prove that you’re working with or planning to work with Portuguese companies in order to apply for the Self-Employment Visa in Portugal.

 If you have a contract or a written proposal with a Portuguese company, it may be sufficient.
 This is an ideal opportunity to obtain a freelancer visa in Europe.

 You need to get a NIF (a tax number) in Portugal.
 Once you become a full-time resident in Portugal, you would pay taxes on your worldwide income there.

 This visa would give you the right to live and work in Portugal and travel freely within the Schengen countries.